codership/documentation/galeracluster/source/twonode.rst

 You have a cluster composed of only two nodes.
 One of the nodes leaves the cluster *ungracefully*.
 That is, instead of being shut down through ``init`` or ``systemd``, it crashes or suffers a loss of network connectivity.
 The node that remains becomes nonoperational.
 It remains so until some additional information is provided by a third party, such as a human operator or another node.

-If the node remained operational after the other left the cluster ungracefully, there would be the risk of the two nodes operating together each thinking itself the :term:`Primary Component`.
+If the node remained operational after the other left the cluster ungracefully, there would be the risk that each of the two nodes will think itself as being the :term:`Primary Component`.
 To prevent this, the node becomes nonoperational.